 Types of Tea from India

 Traditional Indian tea is grown in the Assam region where the tea plant occurs naturally hence the name Assam Tea.
 This Indian black tea is known for its full-bodied malty flavour and is often sold as a breakfast tea.
 Darjeeling tea is often associated with afternoon tea and is available as black tea, green tea, white tea or oolong tea varieties.
+India is also known for its Chai Wallahs, which are locals who prepare and sell tea on the streets or in small shops.

 We stock a large range of the best Indian tea.
-As well as favourites such as our Indian Darjeeling Tea Blends and Assam Tea blends, we also carry organic tea leaves, tea bags and spiced tea blends for making an authentic chai.
+As well as favourites such as our Indian Darjeeling Tea Blends and Assam Tea blends, we also carry organic tea leaves, tea bags and spiced tea blends for making an authentic Indian chai.

 Whatever your taste, you can find a tea you’ll enjoy.
-From bold and strong to light and fruity, our range of Indian teas has something for everyone.
+From bold and strong to light and fruity, our range of teas has something for everyone.

 We stock a large amount of loose leaf tea from India from many tea estates, why not try our Assam Tonganagaon GBOP Organic or maybe try one of our breakfast teas English Breakfast Tea BOP or try our Assam Tea Bags from India.